elqal3awii/WebSecurity-Academy-with-Rust/Web cache poisoning/Web cache poisoning with an unkeyed cookie/README.md

 ## Expected Output

 ```
-❯❯ Poisoning the main page with an unkeyed cookie (3/5)..
-OK
+❯❯ Poisoning the main page with an unkeyed cookie (3/30)..
-❯❯ Poisoning the main page with an unkeyed cookie (5/5)..
+❯❯ Poisoning the main page with an unkeyed cookie (17/30)..
 OK
 🗹 The main page is poisoned successfully
 🗹 The lab should be marked now as solved
 ```